 It Drives Nutrients Into The Knees To Repair Them

-If you’ve ever done the reverse sled pull, you’ll undoubtedly describe it as one of the craziest pumps you’ve ever felt in your life.
+If you’ve ever done the backwards sled pull, you’ll undoubtedly describe it as one of the craziest pumps you’ve ever felt in your life.

 This insane amount of blood flow drives tons of nutrients into the muscles, tendons, and connective tissue of the knee, which promotes healing and recovery.